San Miguel, El Salvador

 San Miguel (/es/) is a city in eastern El Salvador.
 It is the country's third most populous city.
 It is located 138 km east of the capital, San Salvador.
 It is also the capital of the department of San Miguel and a municipality.
 The population of the city in 2024 was 290,612.

 History

 Luis de Moscoso Alvarado established the village of San Miguel de la Frontera (Saint Michael of the Frontier) on May 8, 1530, as a bastion for the conquest of the Lenca kingdom of Chaparrastique (Place of Beautiful Orchids).
 By 1586 the village had obtained the title of city.

 In 1655, a volcanic eruption almost destroyed the entire city.
 According to legend, the devastation was so severe that only an image of Mary in the parish church was spared.

+On 8 February 1971, the last execution carried out by El Salvador took place in a football stadium in San Miguel.
+The prisoner was a convicted murderer named Victoriano Gómez Urrutia, who had been sentenced to death for the 1961 murders of a woman and her underage daughter.